-2020 Drilling Program
+2021 Drilling Program

-On February 22, 2021, the Company announced that a diamond drilling program was underway at Alligator.
-Subsequently on March 15, 2021, ALX announced that the diamond drilling program had been completed at Alligator.
+On February 22, 2021, ALX announced that a diamond drilling program was underway at Alligator and subsequently announced its completion on March 15, 2021.
 The 2021 drilling successfully intersected the targeted Broken Hammer Shear Zone, which is known to be prospective for high-grade gold mineralization.

-The Phase 1 drilling program consisted of six diamond NQ-size drill holes totaling 617.6 metres (2,026 feet) focussed along an approximate 1,000-metre section of the Broken Hammer Shear Zone, where ALX had previously sampled a sulphide-bearing quartz vein in outcrop at the Broken Hammer Showing that returned 504.0 grams/tonne ("g/t") gold (16.13 oz/ton), and 46.2 g/t silver by fire assay.
+The Phase 1 drilling program consisted of six diamond NQ-size drill holes totaling 617.6 metres (2,026 feet) focused along an approximate 1,000-metre section of the Broken Hammer Shear Zone, where ALX had previously sampled a sulphide-bearing quartz vein in outcrop at the Broken Hammer Showing that returned 504.0 g/t (16.13 oz/ton) gold, and 46.2 g/t silver by fire assay.
 The 2021 drilling targeted a mineralized quartz vein system first discovered in 1995, and preliminary observations by ALX geologists during logging of the first four holes confirm quartz veining with associated sulphides.

 On March 25, 2021, the Company announced that visible gold had been encountered in the last two drill holes at the Alligator.
-Visible gold was observed in hole AL21-05 in five locations between 6.6 metres and 62.2 metres, and in at least two locations in hole AL21-06 at 26.7 metres and at 27.15 metres.
+Visible gold was observed in hole AL21-005 in five locations between 6.6 metres and 62.2 metres, and in at least two locations in hole AL21-006 at 26.7 metres and at 27.15 metres.